opendaylight/docs/docs/documentation.rst

 This guide provides details on how to contribute to the OpenDaylight documentation.
-OpenDaylight currently uses reStructuredText_ for documentation and Sphinx_ to build it as it is widely-used to provide both HTML and pdf documentation that can be easily versioned alongside the code.
-It also offers similar syntax to Markdown which is familiar to large numbers of people.
+OpenDaylight currently uses reStructuredText_ for documentation and Sphinx_ to build it.
+These documentation tools are widely used in open source communities to produce both HTML and PDF documentation and can be easily versioned alongside the code. reStructuredText also offers similar syntax to Markdown, which is familiar to many developers.

 .. contents:: Contents
    :depth: 2